alphagov/govuk-design-system/src/components/date-input/index.md

 Make sure that any example dates you use in hint text are valid for the question being asked.

+You should accept month names written out in full or abbreviated form (for example, ‘january’ or ‘jan’) as some users may enter months in this way.

 There are 2 ways to use the date input component.
 You can use HTML or, if you’re using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

 {{ example({group: "components", item: "date-input", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second"}) }}